Mute Wife

 Mute Wife is a 1990 Taiwanese television drama series based on Chiung Yao's 1965 novelette of the same name.
-The drama stars Leanne Liu in the titular role.
+The drama stars Leanne Liu in the title role.

 This is the second Taiwanese television series filmed completely in mainland China, after Wan-chun which is also based on a 1965 Chiung Yao novelette.
 The Mute Wife was broadcast on Chinese Television System right after Wan-chun, from March 15 to April 10.
 Both series are set in Republican era Beijing, and were filmed in both Beijing and Changsha.